 Governors are responsible for the approval of the Online Safety Policy and for reviewing the effectiveness of the policy.
-This will be carried out by the Governors receiving regular information about online safety incidents and monitoring reports.
+This will be carried out by the Teaching and Learning Sub Committee receiving regular information about online safety incidents and monitoring reports.
 A member of the Governing Body has taken on the role of Online Safety Governor.
 The role of the Online Safety Governor will include:

-- regular meetings with the Online Safety Coordinator - regular monitoring of online safety incident logs - regular monitoring of filtering/change control logs - · reporting to Governors meeting
+- regular meetings with the Online Safety Coordinator - regular monitoring of online safety incident logs - regular monitoring of filtering/change control logs - reporting to Teaching and Learning Governors committee